Storyblok Raises $80M Series C - Read News

 Surely you are thinking, it looks quite similar to the previous approach, and it is totally true, we add the same conditionals to load one type of content or another (line 13) and to load or not the bridge (line 28), the difference is that now we use the environment variable to determine which content version should be fetched (line 5).

-Section titled Deploying the Preview and Production sites Deploying the Preview and Production sites
+Deploying the Preview and Production sites

 Now that we have modified our code to work in both environments, we only have to deploy the project in Netlify for both cases: